mlanza/hacienda-maps/README.md

 # Hacienda Maps
 [Hacienda](https://boardgamegeek.com/boardgame/19100/hacienda) is a boardgame by Wolfgang Kramer.
 It can be played on [Yucata](https://www.yucata.de/en) with custom maps.
-These maps are custom crafted and available for your repeated exploration, if you enjoy the unique challenge any one presents.
+These maps are custom crafted around unique challenges and available for your repeated exploration.

-Look at each map and you can get a sense of the preferred player count.
-Just ask, if this were played with `n` players would I feel okay if I were going last?
-In the more symmetrical maps it's usually more of a question of whether the player count should be even rather than odd.
+Looking at each map you will get a sense of good player counts.
+Just ask, if this were played with `n` players how would I feel if I were player `n`?
+In the symmetrical maps it's a matter of whether the map is suitable for odd player counts.
 Use your judgment.

-In each map I explored different ideas.
-I won't attempt to explain each since discovery is part of the fun, but suffice to say, a few plays will give you a sense of what its challenges are and whether one needs an unusual strategy.
-In some instances the title may offer a clue.
-In lots of instances there are notable hot spots or magnets, just begging you to claim them.
+Each map was built around an idea.
+The title may offer a clue.
+I won't attempt to explain each since discovery is part of the fun, but suffice to say a few plays will give you a sense of it.
 In Peas & Carrots, as an example, and since most maps use heterogeneous areas, I wanted to explore the difficulty of building a position among homogeneous patches of terrain.

 In some of my earlier maps (i.e. Fjords) I made the pampas channels too narrow for placing watering holes.
 The maps work but they offer a different kind of play.
 In later maps, I loosened the pampas areas to make water useful again.

+Some maps have magnetic areas just begging you to claim them.
+But how good are those positions, really?
+That's the question!

 ## Asymmetrical
 ### Fjords